The 2026 overview of Amazon in Germany

 Over the past 30 years, Amazon has developed from a small seller working from a garage in Seattle to a global company with millions of active customer accounts worldwide.
 Since its introduction to the market in 1994, it has become an e-commerce giant.
-Today, Amazon in Germany and around the world is one of the first places shoppers go to find everything they need.
+Today, Amazon in Germany and around the world is one of the first places shoppers go to find what they need.
 This success has been built over the years and is partly due to a strategic approach to development.
-Any e-commerce business can learn from Amazon how to grow, attract, and retain more customers.
+Any e-commerce business can learn from Amazon how to grow, attract and retain more customers.

 So, how does Amazon in Germany work?
 Let’s see!